 Drug- and/or alcohol-related hospitalizations reflect acute and chronic consequences of substance misuse.
-In Coney Island, the alcohol-related hospitalization rate is higher than the citywide rate.
+In Borough Park, such hospitalization rates are lower than the rates in Brooklyn and NYC.

 Prior to 2014, 20% of adults in NYC had no health insurance; however, with implementation of the Affordable Care Act, this percentage decreased to 14% citywide in 2014.
-A similar decrease is expected in Coney Island.
+A similar decrease is expected in